Bright $\mathrm{\textit{ab-initio}}$ photoluminescence of NV+ in diamond

 To access the singlet-triplet transition, it is necessary to use the Tamm-Dancoff Approximation (TDA) to avoid instabilities.
-The TDA ignores contribution by "de-excitation" terms i.e. the coupling from virtual to occupied orbitals, and has been shown to be valid for determining energies of single-excitation states, particularly for optical spectra~\cite{Chantzis2013}.
+The TDA ignores contribution by "de-excitation" terms i.e. the coupling from virtual to occupied orbitals, and has been shown to be valid for determining energies of single-excitation states, particularly for optical spectra~\cite{Chantzis2013, Peach2011}.
+Comparison of TDA transition energies for the singlet state are shown in supplementary material section I.

 To obtain all the transition energies and strengths, we analyze the combined relaxed ground and excited states under the displaced harmonic oscillator model.
-The results, reported in Figure \ref{fig:transition}, show that, in contrast to common conclusions reported in the literature, the transition dipole moments, $\mu$, are not zero and about $\frac{1}{4}$ of the value of \nvminus, which implies that the \nvplus\ is not a dark state.
+The results, reported in Figure \ref{fig:transition}, show that, in contrast to common conclusions reported in the literature, the transition dipole moments, $\mu$, are not zero and about a quarter of the value of \nvminus, which implies that the \nvplus\ is not a dark state.
 Furthermore, the zero phonon lines (ZPL) for the \nvplus\ states are lower in energy but under the phonon sideband of the \nvminus.
 This could explain why, to date, experimentally photon emission from this state has not been observed \cite{Hauf2011, Hauf2014, Grotz2012, Schreyvogel2015, Deak2014}.

+We consider convergence with nanodiamond size.
+Unfortunately, all energetics are highly dependent on the shape of the nanodiamond and, furthermore, larger nanodiamond sizes can form graphite on the surface~\cite{Barnard2003}.
+Figure \ref{fig:converge} shows emission values for select sizes where the cluster retained diamond geometry (majority of bond angles are $109.7^{\circ}$).
+The ZPL can be seen to flatten after 121 carbon atoms and oscillate by around 0.1 eV around their central values.

 We now analyse the vibrational properties of the \nvplus\ defect.
 Vibrational modes for the ground state are calculated with finite-difference under DFT with SNF software \cite{Neugebauer2002}.
 We can then calculate the Partial Huang-Rhys (PHR) factors for each vibrational mode and each transition, which show how each vibrational mode couples with a transition.
-The results are shown in Figure~\ref{fig:HR-NVP}(c) for A' and (d) for A" respectively.
+The results are shown in Figure~\ref{fig:HR-NVP}(a) for A' and (b) for A" respectively.